 If you currently have higher liability coverage your policy will renew with your higher protection amounts still in place.

-9. QWill the same people still be covered under my auto policy for PIP (Personal Injury Protection) medical expenses due to injuries in an auto accident?
+We recommend that you review your liability limits and consider increasing coverage, and/or adding an umbrella liability policy. - Q. Will the same people still be covered under my auto policy for PIP (Personal Injury Protection) medical expenses due to injuries in an auto accident?

 A. NO!
 Medical Expense (PIP) coverage will not extend to children who no longer live with you.
 Also, partners or people who live with you who are not relatives may be excluded from medical expense (PIP) coverage.

-If these examples apply to you, please contact us to learn how to obtain coverage.
+If these examples apply to you, please contact us to learn how to obtain coverage. - Q. What should I do when my auto insurance policy is up for renewal?

 A. Watch for communication from your insurance company ninety (90) days before your renewal date.
 Their letter will include forms for you to complete and return if you wish to select new coverage amounts.